speer-technologies/aircall/README.md

 ### Routes

-Here is the API address: https://cerulean-marlin-wig.cyclic.app/
+Here is the API address: https://cerulean-marlin-wig.cyclic.app/ If you run into a CORS error, please pre-owned the base URL with this CORS Anywhere server URL: https://charming-bat-singlet.cyclic.app/

 The API is hosted on a free server, which is why the first time you call the API, it will throw an error.
 The server goes to sleep if there hasn't been any activity for a while, but after 30-60 seconds of the first call, it should work as expected.
 Please reach out to us in case it doesn't.